 Geoff Jones took over the helm of the Dons coaching staff in 2002, after spending six seasons as an assistant coach.
 In his career, the Dons have appeared in four bowl games with three victories.

 The Dons bowl victories came in the 2012 Southern California Bowl, the 2010 Beach Bowl and the 2008 Orange County Bowl.
-The Dons also appeared in the 2006 Western State Bowl, rounding out Jones' trips to bowl games.
+The Dons also appeared in the 2006 Western State Bowl and the 2017 Southern California Bowl, rounding out Jones' trips to bowl games.

 Along with Jones’ success on the field, he has also aided several of his players off the field.
 During Jones’ tenure, over300 players have received a scholarship to continue their athletic and academic careers at a four-year university.